Written by John Fox on August 31, 2020

 A link is available for updated city-by-city breakdown of where diagnosed cases of COVID-19 are in Riverside County. https://www.rivcoph.org/coronavirus

 - Pala Casino is open.
 Gaming floor occupancy is limited to 50% of capacity.
 The hotel is open with limited availability.
 Seven food and beverage options are open with social distancing and limited menus and hours of operation to allow for additional sanitizing.
-Choices Buffet is closed.
+Choices Buffet, The Oak Room, and Sushi Sake are temporarily closed.
 Cleaning and disinfecting will focus on “high touch” areas including handrails, elevator buttons, doors and countertops.
 Non-invasive thermal cameras are scanning all team member and guest entrances.
 Anyone showing a high temperature will be asked to leave.
 A reconfigured gaming floor will allow fewer seats at each table and fewer operational slot machines.
 Social distancing will be enforced in lines and at restaurants.
 Hand sanitizing stations are available throughout the property.
 Hygiene signage is posted throughout.
 There will be proactive monitoring and removal of guests showing outward flu-like symptoms.
 Team members will wear masks.
 And all guests will be asked to wear face coverings.
 Smoking is permitted in designated areas.
 Live nightly entertainment at the Center Bar.
 No valet parking for now.
 The Fitness Center and Spa remain closed for now. https://www.palacasino.com/reopening-faqs/

 - Pala Resort RV Park is open with restrictions.
 There is currently no shuttle service.
 The pool, restrooms and clubhouse are open during business hours only until further notice.